 If you are the victim of sexual violence, you are encouraged to seek immediate medical, psychological, and support/advocacy services provided by campus and/or community services.
-If emergency response is required and you are on campus, please call campus security at (626) 395-5000.
-If off campus, please call the Pasadena Police Department at (626) 744-4241 or other appropriate police department.
+If emergency response is required and you are on campus, please call campus security at (626) 395-5000 or The Rape Treatment Center at Santa Monica-UCLA Medical Center ("The Rape Treatment Center") at (310) 319-4000.
+The Rape Treatment Center can be reached 24 hours a day, 7 days a week.
+There is no cost to use their services, and transportation will be provided by the center if it is needed.
+If emergency response is required and you are off campus, please call the Pasadena Police Department at (626) 744-4241 or other appropriate police department, or The Rape Treatment Center.